Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

 - `excludeValues` - An optional parameter; The exclusions of the arguements, for the function to not passed on.

 ### callOnScripts(funcName:String, ?args:Array\<Dynamic\> = null, ?ignoreStops = false, ?ignoreSelf:Bool = true, ?excludeScripts:Array\<String\> = null, ?excludeValues:Array\<Dynamic\> = null)
-Calls a Lua/Haxe function from another currently executing Lua/Haxe script.
+Calls a <ins>Lua/Haxe function</ins> from another currently executing Lua/Haxe script.

 - `funcName` - The function's name to be called.
 - `args` - An optional parameter; The arguements of the function to be passed on.